orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - Symmetrical block style
 * Simplification by removing explicit phase functions is preferred.
-* The oldest CI image is the fallback image if no specific versions specified in build files but images are in CI.
+* The oldest CI image is the fallback image if no specific versions specified in the build files but distro images are specified in the CI files.
 If no CI testing is being done, then you don't need to specify the version unless the code requires it (e.g. gui-libs/gtk:4).

   - For example,